isabella232/document-services.en/help/usecases/ddppdfembedapi.md

 According to the end-user scenario, the marketer for the company’s website wants to understand better how users interact with their PDF-based content and incorporate the content with the rest of their webpage and brand.

-Our focus is on PDF embedding, so you won’t create a user authentication feature.
-Instead, you'll just implement a simple, fake paywall using a web form that accepts some user information then displays the PDF document once the user submits the form.
+Our focus is on PDF embedding, so you are not creating a user authentication feature.
+Instead, just implement a simple, fake paywall using a web form that accepts some user information then displays the PDF document once the user submits the form.

 Replace the \\routes\\in-line.js file with the contents below to provide the view model with user information: